The First SEER Model Dedicated to a Single Domain:

-SEER for Space is able to model NASA Class A, B, C and D standards, and examines the effect of Technical Readiniess Level 4-6 additional efforts, if needed.
-It looks at both Earth and Deep Space missions, from earth orbital missions including Lunar and Lagrange destinations to various Planetary destinations, and can consider numerous types of spacecraft such as Orbiters, Flybys, Landers, and Rovers.
-SEER-Space can model over 15 different payload instruments such as spectrometers, imaging instruments and more.
-Also considered are special elements for telescopes and cryocoolers.
-Instrument Processing Electronics is modeled separately, to allow for better tradeoff of instrument suites as necessary.
+SEER for Space is able to model NASA Class A, B, C, and D standards, and examine the effect of Technical Readiness Level 4-6 additional maturation efforts, if needed.
+It looks at both Earth and Deep Space missions, from earth orbital missions to Lunar and Lagrange destinations to various Planetary destinations, and can consider numerous types of spacecraft such as Orbiters, Flybys, Landers, and Rovers.

 MODELS 35 UNIQUE INSTRUMENT TYPES

-Comprises all standard instrument types plus recent advanced applications:
+Comprises all standard instrument types, such as spectrometers and imaging instruments, as well as recent advanced applications:

 - Radars, including Synthetic Aperture